Mads-Power/cyber_security/CISCO/network_notes.md

   - This allows for 2,097,152 networks and 254 hosts per network.
   - This could be allocated as is for a real world network, or subnetted into smaller subnets.
     **Class D and E**
+    _Class D_
+  - reserved for multicast addresses
+  - the four high-order bits in the class D address are always set to binary 1 1 1 0
+  - These addresses are not allocated to hosts and there is no default subnetmask
+  - address range: 224.0.0.0 to 239.255.255.255

+  _Class E_

+  - experemental and reserved for future use